mynk-tmr/notes/Javascript/Async-and-Performance.md

 ## Concepts

-Core JS is **synchronous**, code is executed line by line and there's no 'wait' feature.
+Core JS is **synchronous**, code is executed line by line and there's no 'wait' feature

 **Async != Parellism** :- happens later vs. happening simultaneously.
 EL doesn't support parallelism ; webworkers do.